-Depending on your plan, you may need a referral from your primary care physician (PCP) to see a specialist, including behavioral health care providers.
+Depending on your plan, you may need a referral from your primary care physician (PCP) to see a specialist, including mental health and substance abuse care providers.
 But even if you don't need a referral, it's a good idea to ask your PCP for a recommendation about which doctor to see.
 He or she may even be able to set up an appointment for you.
 Hospital services are usually arranged for you by your physician and may require preauthorization (approval of services in advance).

 You can save money by getting specialty care and behavioral healthcare from within the Blue Cross network.
 Participating providers and facilities are listed on our Find a Doctor tool.
 If you wish to see an out-of-network provider, Customer Service can help you find a practitioner or facility within a specific geographic area

 If you need care after hours or when your primary care physician (PCP) is not available, you should still call your PCP's office.
 PCPs make arrangements for 24-hour coverage so you can get the care you need even if they're not personally available.
 When you call, you'll be put in touch with your doctor or the on-call doctor.

 Important note: If you are having a medical emergency, call 911, not your doctor!
 See your Member Handbook for information on emergency care.

 Most Blue Cross plans offer specific levels of healthcare benefits wherever you live or travel, across the country and worldwide.
 Blue Cross participates in the BlueCard Program, which enables you to access the BlueCard national network if you need care when away from home.
 You can contact Customer Service to verify your benefits and for additional assistance or you can call 1-800-810-Blue (2583).
 BlueCard provides the name and location of participating BlueCard PPO doctors and hospitals.
 You can also locate a doctor anytime by visiting: